harvard-lil/website-static/app/_interviews/martin-kunze-steffen-hellmold.md

 <p>With the media I always like to say it is like cuneiform tablets shrunk down to the nanoscale or like ceramic punch cards at nanoscale.
 People can connect to that.
 When you think about the writing process, this is like maskless lithography, right?
 This is how you edge or you write a semiconductor.
 At least in the tech world, people can connect to that.
 So you need to break down the technology into parts that you can anchor in something that people are familiar with because otherwise they don't know where to start.</p>

 <div class="speaker-label">Martin Kunze</div>
 <p>And it depends really on who we are talking to and what's the specific background.
 If someone is not familiar with the topic at all, I will start to explain that today's media has a limited lifetime.
 The disks installed in 2019 are now being dismissed or discarded or commissioned.
-According to the numbers of drives which were delivered or shipped in 2019, there are 600,000 hard drives per single day that need to be decommissioned.
+According to the numbers of drives which were delivered or shipped in 2019, <a href="/generational-data-interviews/mark-lantz/" class="editor-note-link" target="_blank">there are 600,000 hard drives per single day that need to be decommissioned.
 People understand it's very unsustainable.
-And then I say we are making something which doesn't need to be replaced.</p>
+And then I say we are making something which doesn't need to be replaced.</a><span class="editor-note">Despite being a novel physical storage approach, Cerabyte's route to sustainable longevity involves pulling an old technology into the present.
+Mark Lantz, who we also spoke with, has dedicated much of his career to incrementally evolving a technology that was always intended for long term storage: tape.</span></p>

 <div class="speaker-label">Steffen Hellmold</div>
 <p>You've got to find the anchor point to your audience.
 We have a media that is useful for digital preservation, but also enables AI, because it's accessible capacity storage.
 Now, the problem is that both of these audiences cannot be addressed with the same message.
 And that's why we had to come up with the split tagline of saving the past and enabling the future.
 To try to build that bridge.
 This is the other problem that we're facing is when you have the broadest possible use of what you're developing, how do you touch all the audiences and make sure they can connect to that?
 Because in the world of AI, they don't necessarily care about forever storage, so the needs are different.</p>